James Harper (footballer): Non-league

 making his debut for the club on 8 November in the FA Cup first round replay at Telford United.
 Following some solid displays, he soon became a regular 1st team choice, making 31 appearances as Town reached the Conference South play-offs, narrowly missing out to Whitehawk at the Semi Final stage.
 The 2015/16 season was not so successful with the team performing poorly and sat with Basingstoke Town in 22nd position Harper was released by manager Terry Brown following a one on one meeting.

 In March 2016, Harper signed for Hayes & Yeading United.

 On 11 October 2016, Harper signed for Hungerford Town.
 After making just one league appearance for The Crusaders, he joined Metropolitan Police to make his debut in a Surrey Senior Cup loss to Kingstonian on 13 December 2016.
 On 3 February 2017, Hendon announced his signature.

 On 16 March 2018, Harper joined Gosport Borough, making his début as a second-half substitute in a 2–5 defeat to Redditch United the following day.

 Harper joined Walton Casuals for the 2018–19 season and scored on his debut against Shoreham in the FA Cup, as well as his league debut against Metropolitan Police.
 He re-joined Gosport for the rest of the season in October.

 Harper briefly re-joined Hendon at the start of the 2019–20 season before joining Uxbridge.

 On 16 September 2021, Windsor announced the signing of Harper.
 Eight days later, Harper signed for Ascot United.
 He made his début for the club in the 5–0 win over Burnham on 28 September.

 International career

 Harper rejected the chance to go to the 2006 FIFA World Cup with Ghana, saying: "I've never even been to Ghana.
 I don't know the colour of their flag and it's not my country.
 I wouldn't feel right putting on the shirt."
-He would have qualified to play for Ghana because his mother was born there.
+He qualified to play for Ghana because his mother was born there.